 India’s real estate market has always been an attractive asset class for NRIs, whether purchased for investment, rental returns, inheritance, or emotional connection to home.
-However, when it comes to selling property as an NRI, the process gets far more technical than for resident Indians.
-From TDS deductions and capital gains tax to FEMA documentation and repatriating funds overseas, each step requires accurate compliance.
+However, when it comes to selling NRI property in India, the process becomes far more technical than it is for resident Indians.
+From higher TDS deductions and capital gains tax to FEMA documentation and repatriating funds overseas, every step demands precise compliance and expert handling.
+Understanding the tax implications involved in the sale of property by NRI is crucial to avoid unnecessary losses and delays.

 NRIs are governed by special rules under the Income Tax Act, FEMA & RBI.
 As a result, many struggle with: